Zhang Jiuling: During Emperor Xuanzong's reign

 In 712, Emperor Ruizong passed the throne to Li Longji, who took the throne as Emperor Xuanzong.
-For some time, though, Emperor Xuanzong did not sacrifice to heaven and earth outside of the capital Chang'an, as was customary for emperors.
-Zhang Jiuling submitted a petition asking him to carry out such sacrifices, and Emperor Xuanzong, following his advice, did so.
+For some time, though, Emperor Xuanzong did not offer sacrifice to heaven and earth outside of the capital Chang'an, as was customary for emperors.
+Zhang Jiuling submitted a petition, asking him to carry out such sacrifices, and Emperor Xuanzong, following his advice, did so.
 In or around 713, he submitted a petition to the chancellor Yao Chong, pointing out the importance of a clean and fair civil service system, and Yao was impressed.

 Zhang became known for his talent in understanding people's talents.
 At that time, Emperor Xuanzong had him and his colleague Zhao Dongxi (趙冬曦) decide the postings for the people selected for official service by the ministry of civil service affairs, and he and Zhao were considered fair and capable in finding the right posts for people.
 In 722, he became Sixun Yuanwailang (司勳員外郎), a low level official at the ministry of civil service affairs.
 At that time, Zhang Yue was a chancellor as Zhongshu Ling (中書令, the head of the legislative bureau), and he considered Zhang Jiuling, as they had the same family name, like a brother, often stating, "He will surely be the most distinguished poet."
 Zhang Jiuling was also happy that Zhang Shuo appreciated his talent, and therefore became a follower of Zhang Yue's.
 In 723, he was made a Zhongshu Sheren (中書舍人), a mid-level official at the legislative bureau, serving under Zhang Yue.